MaulingMonkey/notes/resources.md

 ### Input: LOD

 Textures might be loadable at different LODs.
 Might preload a low resolution texture, then stream in a high resolution texture as the graphics pipeline requests higher and higher mip levels.

+### Input: Device Handle

+Textures and shaders are often specific to a given device handle and must be reloaded on device resets, renderer backend switches (d3d9 -> d3d11), etc.